ms1450/ms1450.github.io/_posts/2023-04-26-Types-of-Adversarial-Attacks-on-Deep-Learning.markdown

 author: mehul
 date: 2023-04-26 18:02:00
 categories: [Blogging, Research]
-tags: [Deep Learning, Adversarial Examples, FGSM, CNN, MNIST Dataset, Adversarial Training, Image Classification]
+tags: [Deep Learning, Adversarial Attacks, Black Box Attacks, FGSM, C&W, Boundary Attack, Transfer-based Attack, Decision-based Attack]
 image:
-  path: '/assets/img/headers/.webp'
+  path: '/assets/img/headers/black-box.webp'
-  alt:
+  alt: DALL-E Image of Adversarial black box attack created using small geometric shapes in a monochrome design on a black background.
 ---

 In the rapidly evolving world of artificial intelligence, the integrity and robustness of machine learning models are paramount.
 An intriguing facet of AI security is the concept of adversarial attacks, where malicious inputs are designed to deceive neural networks into making erroneous predictions or classifications.
 These attacks are not just theoretical concerns; they represent significant practical challenges in deploying AI systems in sensitive environments.